udippant/base-drafts/draft-ietf-quic-transport.md

 - No timestamps are forbidden in unprotected packets (#542, #429)
 - Cryptographic handshake is now on stream 0 (#456)
 - Remove congestion control exemption for cryptographic handshake (#248, #476)
-- Version 1 of QUIC uses TLS; a new version is needed to use a different handshake protocol (#516)
+- Version 1 of QWIK uses TLS; a new version is needed to use a different handshake protocol (#516)
 - STREAM frames have a reduced number of offset lengths (#543, #430)
 - Split some frames into separate connection- and stream- level frames